129 pointsby belter18 days ago10 comments

 And this is what Empires do best: war (war for oil/resources, war for territory, war for wealth & glory, war for slaves, etc.)

-• wwweston5 hours ago
+• wwweston18 days ago

 The core issue is that the current US leadership has abandoned its status as a former trustworthy leader that accepted cooperation and responsibility as key operating tenets.